 Passive and Active pickups

-Passive pickups are the standard on electric guitars.
+Passive pickups are the standard on axe.
 They register the vibration of the strings and convert that into a signal that is sent to an amp.
 Active pickups do the same thing, but in a different way.

 The initial output of an active pickup is pretty weak, so it needs an external power source and a pre-amp to boost that signal and send it to the amp.
 Active pickups not only offer a more stable tone, but they offer a noise free signal that you with much more flexibility when it comes to shaping the signal before it reaches the amp.